Singh-Lab/dSPRINT/docs/01_download_data.md

 [run-hmmer](https://github.com/Singh-Lab/run-hmmer) are run in an isolated Python 2.7 conda environment.
 - `--dryrun` flag, just to make sure you're paying attention!
 This will tell Snakemake to list what rules it is going to run, without actually running them.
 Review these rules, remove the `--dryrun` flag, and let things run.

-This step can take anywhere between 10 and 30 minutes.
+This step can take an hour (or two!), with the download time primarily dominated by the download of [per-chromosome MultiZ-100way alignment blocks](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/multiz100way/maf/) from the UCSC Genome browser.